 - VaultMe takes only a minute to set up and it works fast!
 Still hesitating?
 Then take a look at our reviews!

-Option 2: Back up your Drive files and folders to another Google account manually
+Option 2: Back up your Google Drive files manually

-How to download and upload the files manually in a browser
+How to download and upload Drive documents manually in a browser

 Using this method you will be able to save the files on your hard drive and then upload them to the new account from a browser.